Wind Chill Advisory issued for Eastern Norton Sound and Nulato Hills by NWS - NewsBreak

 weather.gov

-Winter Weather Advisory issued for Adams, Brown, Calhoun, Greene, Jersey, Pike by NWS
+Winter Weather Advisory issued for Converse County Lower Elevations, Niobrara County by NWS

-Effective: 2023-01-24 21:00:00 CST Expires: 2023-01-25 21:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
-In Illinois, the latest road conditions can be obtained at www.gettingaroundillinois.com.
-In Missouri, the latest road conditions can be obtained at traveler.modot.org/map or by calling 1-888-275-6636.
-Be prepared for slippery roads.
-Slow down and use caution while driving.
-If you are going outside, watch your first few steps taken on stairs, sidewalks, and driveways.
-These surfaces could be icy and slippery, increasing your risk of a fall and injury.
-Target Area: Adams; Brown; Calhoun; Greene; Jersey; Pike WINTER WEATHER ADVISORY REMAINS IN EFFECT FROM 9 PM TUESDAY TO 9 PM CST WEDNESDAY * WHAT...Snow expected.
-Total snow accumulations between 3 and 5 inches. * WHERE...Portions of southwest and west central Illinois.
-Portions of central, east central, and northeast Missouri. * WHEN...From 9 PM Tuesday to 9 PM CST Wednesday. * IMPACTS...Plan on slippery road conditions.
-The hazardous conditions could impact the Wednesday morning and evening commutes.
+Effective: 2023-01-27 11:00:00 MST Expires: 2023-01-28 17:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
+Target Area: Converse County Lower Elevations; Niobrara County; North Laramie Range WINTER WEATHER ADVISORY REMAINS IN EFFECT FROM 11 AM FRIDAY TO 5 PM MST SATURDAY * WHAT...Snow expected.
+Total snow accumulations of 3 to 6 inches, except 6 to 10 inches North Laramie Range.
+Winds gusting as high as 50 MPH. * WHERE...In Nebraska, Dawes County and Northern Sioux County.
+In Wyoming, Converse County Lower Elevations, Niobrara County and North Laramie Range. * WHEN...From 11 AM Friday to 5 PM MST Saturday. * IMPACTS...Travel could be difficult at times in moderate snowfall.
+Blowing snow could significantly reduce visibility below one-half mile at times.

 weather.gov